ANIV-AntonIvanov/ANIV-AntonIvanov/README.md

 - 👋 Hi, I’m @ANIV-AntonIvanov
-- 👀 I’m interested in learning: Software development, Hardware and technology..
+- 👀 I’m interested in learning: Software development, Hardware and Digital technology..
 - 🌱 I’m currently learning: Web development and System administration.
 - 💞️ I’m looking to collaborate on: Building a more intuitive and helpful software and technology.
 - 📫 How to reach me just: Text me here or at my sololearn profile: https://www.sololearn.com/profile/19276723